-102. Finding 28: Internal reviews on each RFP were undertaken by the Secretariat.
-However, knowledge management and mechanisms for institutional learning from RFPs reviews completed and lessons learned across all RFPs are not established.
+103. Finding 28: Internal reviews on each RFP were undertaken by the Secretariat.
+However, knowledge management and mechanisms for institutional learning from RFP reviews completed and lessons learned across all RFPs, are not established.
 Since the first RFPs were approved in 2015, the Secretariat has submitted annual reports on the RFPs to the Board, providing mostly quantitative updates about the progress of their implementation.
-The Secretariat also submitted, at B.23, reviews of the MSME and MFS RFPs, which briefly identified some of the challenges faced but limited lessons and recommendations for improvements.
+The Secretariat also submitted, at B.23, reviews of the MSME and MFS RFPs, which briefly identified some of the challenges faced but offered limited lessons and recommendations for improvements.
 They do not appear to have involved consultations beyond the use of Secretariat information.
 As requested by its TOR, the REDD+ RBP RFP conducted a midterm review of its experience and progress in 2020, which included valuable lessons from implementing this RFP.
-It interviewed both NDAs and AEs in this process, and although it has not yet implemented the possible improvements identified, the report states that they will be considered for the next phase of the RFP.
-In December 2020, the EDA team conducted a self-assessment, which included consultations with internal and external stakeholders about its process and which led to the publication of new guidelines that are an improvement to the original TOR and are expected to help address several of the challenges faced by that RFP (See Chapter V on Implementation).
-Beyond these examples, there was no clear mechanism for institutional knowledge management or for drawing lessons from individual RFPs, and lesson learning across RFPs could not be demonstrated.
+It interviewed both NDAs and AEs in this process and, although it has not yet implemented the possible improvements identified, the report states that they will be considered for the RFP's next phase.
+In December 2020, the EDA team conducted a self-assessment.
+It included consultations with internal and external stakeholders about its process and led to the publication of new guidelines.
+The guidelines are an improvement on the original TOR and are expected to help address several of the challenges faced by that RFP (see Chapter V).
+Beyond these examples, there was no clear mechanism for institutional knowledge management or for drawing lessons from individual RFPs.
+Further, lesson learning across RFPs could not be demonstrated.

-&lt;sup>50 GCF/B.23/12/Add.03 and GCF/B.23/12/Add.04.
+GCF/B.23/12/Add.03 and GCF/B.23/12/Add.04

-103. Finding 29.
+104. Finding 29.
 IEU lessons from previous evaluations highlighted the perception and need for RFPs.
-A synthesis of the IEU's past evaluations has shown a recognition of the need for RFPs to address specific topics within the GCF's portfolio.
+A synthesis of the IEU's past evaluations has shown a recognition exists of the need for RFPs to address specific topics within the GCF's portfolio.